 Classroom teachers each nominate one student each month from their class to receive a Star Keiki award.
-Teachers will base their nominations on the school's motto: "We are respectful, responsible, ready and safe.
+Teachers will base their nominations on the school's motto: "We are respectful, responsible, ready, and safe.
 We are also sharing, caring, helpful, and kind."
 Parents will be notified the week prior if their student will be honored at the ceremony.
-On a specified date, Star Keiki members will have lunch with the Head of School/Principal to celebrate.
-If the student is in Preschool or Pre-Kindergarten and does not stay for ASC, they are welcome to stay for lunch and be picked up after.
 Star Keiki winners will also be listed in the school's monthly newsletter.